|

 long ecstasy.

-Thomas abandoned his routine and refused to dictate to
+Thomas abandoned routine and refused to dictate to

 Reginald of Piperno.